 Using a dynamic pricing strategy means that the prices keep changing depending on different factors like time, for example.
 Anyone who has booked a flight through an online travel agency has surely stumbled upon a real-life example of dynamic pricing.
 Truly efficient dynamic pricing requires huge amounts of data and powerful algorithms to optimize the price.

-Quite a few rental businesses have the resources for that, but fortunately, common sense can still play a role in this world of data and algorithms.
-Rental businesses that operate seasonally, like ski and surf shops for example, can benefit from this strategy as it doesn’t take an algorithm to say that selling early-bird deals during the slower months and raising prices when it gets busier is a smart move.
+Quite a few businesses have the resources for that, but fortunately, common sense can still play a role in this world of data and algorithms.
+For example, businesses that operate seasonally, like ski and surf shops, can benefit from this strategy as it doesn’t take an algorithm to say that selling early-bird deals during the slower months and raising prices when it gets busier is a smart move.

-Dynamic pricing is all about the demand, and since in the rental industry the inventory is on constant rotation, it would make sense to jump up the price when the demand is at its peak.
+Dynamic pricing is all about the demand.
+So, increase the price when the demand is at its peak and offer deals when it gets slower.
 Keep in mind that trying to optimize prices too hard just causes confusion and even irritation among the customers.
 And if your volumes are not counted in millions, the benefits might not be worth the trouble.

 5. Competition-based pricing